Pallivet London vet

 At this stage, we are ready to proceed with euthanasia.

 Your pet can be in their favourite resting spot – their bed, on your bed, on the sofa, by a fireplace or in the garden, and be by your side or on your lap.
 You may hold or hug your pet in your arms, or sit next to them gently stroking or just touching them.
 You may prefer to sit away or even leave the room.
+We are happy to accomodate your wishes.
 All we require is access to the vein we administer the final injection in.

-When you feel that you are ready, the euthanasia injection is given.
+Upon permission to proceed, the euthanasia injection is given.
 This injection is a concentrated barbiturate (a type of general anaesthetic) and induces a gentle drift into unconsciousness within seconds.
-If you yourself have had an anaesthetic, you will probably recall that the drifting off to anaesthesia was rapid and no pain or distress was experienced.
+If you yourself have had an anaesthetic, you will probably recall that the drifting off to anaesthesia was rapid and peaceful, and no pain or distress was experienced.

 Similarly, your pet will not feel any pain or discomfort with this injection.
-In a very short while the breathing changes – it may slow down or simply stop, or a few rapid or deep breaths may occur before ceasing.
-The last breath usually happens within half a minute (or a matter of seconds in cats).
+In a very short while the breathing changes – it may slow down or simply stop, or a few rapid or deeper breaths may occur before ceasing.
+The last breath usually happens within a minute in dogs, and a matter of seconds in cats.
 The heart stops shortly after the breathing has stopped.
-We check (with a stethoscope) that the heart has stopped, after which we confirm that your beloved pet has passed away.
+We check with a stethoscope that the heart has stopped, after which we confirm that your beloved pet has passed away.
 You may however already have sensed that this has occurred.

 You will be offered time alone with your pet at this stage, should you wish it.